policy banner image

 policy icon

-A single secular school system for Ontario
+One secular school system

 The increasing diversity of Ontario’s population makes it difficult to defend a school system devoted to one religion.